PTC-Education/Gaze-Tracking-Demos/README.md

 [![Put That, There with Onshape Twin](https://img.youtube.com/vi/_Gu3hrTNyVs/0.jpg)](https://www.youtube.com/watch?v=_Gu3hrTNyVs)

+The "Put That, There Demo" experiences can be downloaded [here].

 ### Simon Game Demo

 The last example in the object manipulation category demonstrates how gaze tracking can be used to interact with specific components on a model.
 In contrast to the "Put That, There" Demo that focuses on moving an entire model, this AR experience is lets users select specific part of a model using their gaze.
 This is done by tracking the user's gaze in relation to a specified portion of the model, rather than the model in its entirety.
 The ability to identify certain parts of a model greatly enhances the capabilities of gaze tracking and creates many additional applications in which gaze tracking could be used.